Silenthal/gbread/gbread/readme.txt

 _v:<value>
 _c:<comment line>

+gbr: The header of this save file format.
+Required.

 label,data,var - Needed to specify between the two different types.
+_n: Name.
+The symbol identifying the label/variable.
+Starts with a letter, and consists of letter, numbers, and underscore.

+_o: Offset.
+The offset of the label.

-_c: Comment line.
+_c: Comment.
 You can include multiple lines in a comment.
-Just prefix each line with _c:
+Prefix is optional.
+Unlike the general comment, this one moves with the label.

+_l: Length.
+The length of the data label.
+In printing, this is used to decide how much to print.

+_t: Type.
+The type of data label.
+Can be either Data (for regular data), or Image (for raw tiles).

 _d: Data Row Size.
 This determines where to place breaks when printing data in the program.
 For example: